llm-bible/llm-bible.github.io/_publications/thorne2019generating.markdown

 bibkey: thorne2019generating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1904.10717"}
-tags: ['Attention Mechanism', 'Interpretability And Explainability', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['Attention Mechanism', 'Interpretability And Explainability', 'Model Architecture', 'Training Techniques']
 ---
 The task of Natural Language Inference (NLI) is widely modeled as supervised sentence pair classification.
 While there has been a lot of work recently on